Celebrate the power in our wind

-We live in a country with an exceptional wind resource.
-Our wind provides about 5% of our electricity.
+As Kiwis, we live in a country with an exceptional wind resource that provides about 6% of our electricity.
 As wind energy is one of the cheapest forms of new generation, it is likely that wind will be providing 20% of our electricity by 2030.